garfieldmoore/garfieldmoore.github.io/_posts/2018-04-09-are-you-in-a-simulation.markdown

 Therefore, our beliefs about reality hold true even if we are in a simulation of that reality.

 However, it doesn't seem impossible to recast the simulation theory in a way that makes it a sceptical argument.
-Why would posthumans only simulate their past - why not simply make up worlds that are not based on reality?
+Why would posthumans only simulate their past - why not make up worlds that are not based on reality?

 Wouldn't this make it a skeptical argument?
 Perhaps, but in the original forms Descartes argument is a sceptical argument whilst the simulation hypothesis is not.